 Happy New Year’s Dividend Investing Community!
 Wow, what a year it was.
 November’s dividend income from the bloggers totaled 50 bloggers with over $17,000 divvies coming in.
 The results were very impressive and the community has shown no signs of slowing down.
 However, with one month left and big dividend payers coming in the last month of the year – can we set new records?
 Did Santa bring gifts this year for the community?
 Time to grab the hot cup of coffee, get comfortable and read about the December dividend income results from YOU the bloggers!

 Debt has been on my mind a lot recently.
 Even more so now that we own a house and I am watching a monthly mortgage payment fly away at the beginning of every month.
 I became so frustrated with the monthly outflows, that I finally vented and challenged myself to start paying down debt as soon as possible.
-While I had already established my plan to pay down our student debt in 6 quarters at the time of the frustration, I knew that I wanted to continue to pay down our student loans as fast as possible.
+While I had already established my plan to pay down our student debt in 6 quarters at the time of the frustration, I knew that I wanted to continue to pay down our private student loans as fast as possible.
 But of course, things change over time and our situation has changed FOR THE BETTER!
 It is now time to take a hard look at our student loans pay down plan and make a few adjustments based on our changing situation.

 Well I don’t think that this article should come as a surprise to too many of you.
 If you couldn’t tell by my recent watch list, I was itching to buy a stock!
 Time to move some cash from the sidelines and into an income producing an asset.
 This week I ultimately purchased one of the four stocks on my watch list.
 Here is why I decided to add to my stake in Canadian Imperial (CM).